3 Easy Ways to Style a Console Table

 Step 3: Finish off the look by bringing in a collection of three small, similar items.
-Here, I have used a set of candle holders, but you may want to bring in objects of interest from a collection that you own, for example.
+Here, I have used a set of metal sculptures, but you may want to bring in objects of interest from a collection that you own or candles, for example.

 Are questions coming up as you have a go at it?
 Leave a comment below so I can help!